 As is often the case in a small city, La Harpe doesn't have a public transportation system that people use for their commute.

 The people who call La Harpe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Harpe residents report their race to be White.
-Important ancestries of people in La Harpe include German, English, Irish, Swedish, and French.
+Important ancestries of people in La Harpe include German, English, Irish, Swedish, and Scottish.

 The most common language spoken in La Harpe is English.
 Other important languages spoken here include Italian and Polish.